jundalisay/superb/content/en/research/mohammad/quran/sura-002j.md

 heading: "Sura 2j of the Quran Simplified"
 date: 2022-01-22
 image: "/covers/quran.jpg"
-description: "This is the Book in which there is no doubt, a guide for the righteous."
+description: "Divorced women shall wait by themselves for 3 periods.
+It is unlawful for Muslim to conceal what Allah has created in their wombs"
 ---